 Be prepared, because as soon as your friends and family hear you are heading to Israel, they are going to bombard you with their concerns.
 You can thank the press for that; they will hype anything to get viewers and readers, because that translates into advertising dollars.

 Here’s our advice: Don’t believe everything you hear.
 Instead, do your own research.
 Nothing can match boots-on-the-ground experience, so check the travel forums to read other travelers’ recent experiences.
-You will find that the reality of visiting Israel or spending a day in Bethlehem is nothing like the propaganda the media has been spewing.
+You will soon realize that the reality of visiting Israel or spending a day in Bethlehem is nothing like the propaganda the media likes to spew.

 ⓘ RELATED: 10 Cool Facts about Bethlehem

-Entering Bethlehem from Jerusalem on a day trip
+How do you visit Bethlehem on a day trip from Jerusalem?

-Once within the West Bank, all security is handled by the Palestinian Authorities and so you will see soldiers in uniform.
-You’ll see them carrying guns, but just as they do in Israel, it’s for your protection.
+Once within the West Bank, all security is handled by the Palestinian Authorities.
+Palestinian soldiers are in uniform.
+You’ll see them carrying guns just as they do in Israel.
+That’s for your protection.
 They are there to keep the peace.

 ⓘ TIP: Remember that the Gaza Strip and the West Bank are two distinct areas and are nowhere near each other.
-The high-risk Gaza Strip lies along the Mediterranean coastline, but Bethlehem is located in the West Bank, which borders Jordan.
+The high-risk Gaza Strip lies along the Mediterranean coastline, whereas Bethlehem is located in the West Bank, which borders Jordan.